docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 When a script creates a Window object and its elements and shows it the first time, the visible user-interface-platform window and controls are created.
 At this point, if no explicit placement of controls was specified by the script, all the controls are located at [0, 0] within their containers, and have default dimensions.
-Before the window is made visible, the layout manager’s layout method is called to assign locations and sizes for all the elements and their containers.
+Before the window is made visible, the layout manager's layout method is called to assign locations and sizes for all the elements and their containers.
-The default AutoLayoutManager’s layout method performs these steps when invoked during the initial call to a Window object’s show method:
+The default AutoLayoutManager's layout method performs these steps when invoked during the initial call to a Window object's show method:
 1. Read the bounds property for the managed container; if undefined, proceed with auto layout.
 If defined, assume that the script has explicitly placed the elements in this container, and cancel the layout operation (if both the location and size property have been set, this is equivalent to setting the bounds property, and layout does not proceed).
-2. Determine the container’s margins and inter-element spacing from its margins and spacing properties, and the orientation and alignment of its child elements from the container’s orientation and alignChildren properties.
+2. Determine the container's margins and inter-element spacing from its margins and spacing properties, and the orientation and alignment of its child elements from the container's orientation and alignChildren properties.
 If any of these properties are undefined, use default settings obtained from platform and user-interface framework-specific default values.
 3. Enumerate the child elements, and for each child: